What is change management in manufacturing?

 This ultimately makes their business more resilient when sudden/unplanned changes occur (as employees aren’t carrying the full weight of responsibilities).
 Some solutions will enable a level of automation, enacting changes instantaneously, with less effort and fewer errors.

-At Advanced we provide Business Cloud Essentials (BCE), a solution that was designed with manufacturers in mind.
+At Advanced we provide Manufacturing software solutions designed with manufacturers in mind.
 It empowers these businesses to perform optimally, and to get the most out of their resources.
-This system was made to be intentionally scalable (a crucial characteristic for those looking to be agile).
+These systems have been made to be intentionally scalable (a crucial characteristic for those looking to be agile).

-Being cloud-based ensures any data updates within the solution can be applied instantly and remotely.
-BCE’s reporting capabilities (and analytical prowess) allow for powerful business decisions, improvements that are informed.
+Being Cloud-based ensures any data updates within the solution can be applied instantly and remotely.
+Real-time data allows for powerful business decisions, improvements that are informed.
 The insights gained may highlight the need for changes that would have otherwise gone unnoticed.

-If you’re looking to establish a culture that embraces change, and you want to implement a more effective change management strategy, then take a closer look at our Business Cloud Essentials Manufacturing Software.
-This system is particularly suitable for small to medium-sized manufacturers and helps businesses to be more efficient and agile.
+If you’re looking to establish a culture that embraces change, and you want to implement a more effective change management strategy, then take a closer look at our Manufacturing software solutions here to help manufacturing businesses become more efficient and agile.